microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 Exemplary | Adequate | Needs Improvement
 --- | --- | -- |
 |Explained why web developer would use tool| Explained how, but not why developer would use tool| Did not mention how or why a developer would use tool  |

+### Client side tools

+#### Safety net tools

+These tools make the code you write look a little better by making your development process easier with respect to generating stable and reliable code.

+### Transformation tools

+Tools that transform code in some way, e.g. turning an intermediate language into JavaScript that a browser can understand.

+### Post-development tools

+Tools that are useful after you have written your code, such as testing and deployment tools.